terraform-ibm-modules/terraform-ibm-cloudpak-security/README.md

-# Terraform Module to install Cloud Pak for Security
+# Terraform Module - Cloud Pak for Security Install

 This Terraform Module installs **Cloud Pak for Security Operator** on an Openshift (ROKS) cluster on IBM Cloud.
 Once the Terraform module has run a cluster will install the CP4S operator creating the threat management resource.
 After the threat management resource is created further configuration will be needed, you can follow the instructions on the CP4S documentation [here](https://www.ibm.com/docs/en/cloud-paks/cp-security/1.8?topic=security-postinstallation)